 Sarah Twomey -

-Founder of Healthy Hips Australia, Mrs Twomey is an occupational therapist.
-She completed a business administration degree in conjunction with her occupational therapy degree, and now works part time in a voluntary capacity as the CEO and Chairperson.
-Sarah worked across numerous acute, inpatient rehabilitation and outpatient rehabilitation settings in the West Australian Department of Health, leading to her appointment as the senior occupational therapist at Royal Perth Hospital, from 2010-2012, of the statewide rehabilitation service for people with acquired brain injuries.
+Founder of Healthy Hips Australia, Mrs Sarah Twomey is an occupational therapist.
+Sarah completed a business administration degree in conjunction with her occupational therapy degree in 2006, and now works in a voluntary capacity as the CEO and Chairperson of Healthy Hips Australia.
+Sarah worked across numerous acute, inpatient rehabilitation and outpatient rehabilitation settings in the West Australian Department of Health.
 Sarah sat on the committee of management for the WA Occupational Therapy Association in a marketing role for three years.
 A mother of two children with hip dysplasia, Sarah was inspired to use her professional skills to establish and run Healthy Hips Australia.

 Dr Nicole Williams -

-Dr Williams is a paediatric orthopaedic surgeon specialising in the management of infants, children and adolescents with orthopaedic conditions.
-She had a particular interest and advances training in the treatment of infant hip dysplasia.
-Dr Williams has a public appointment at the Women’s and Children’s Hospital and is also a Senior Research Associate with the University of Adelaide, where she is involved in several projects aimed at improving understanding and treatment of orthopaedic conditions in children.
+Dr Nicole Williams is a paediatric orthopaedic surgeon specialising in the management of infants, children and adolescents with orthopaedic conditions.
+She has a particular interest in the treatment of infant hip dysplasia.
+Nicole has a public appointment at the Women’s and Children’s Hospital and is also a Senior Research Associate with the University of Adelaide, where she is involved in several projects aimed at improving understanding and treatment of orthopaedic conditions in children.
 She regularly conducts educational sessions for GPs, doctors-in-training and allied health practitioners.

 Dr Bruce Matthews -